luamfmenezes/go-barber/README.md

 ![](https://i.ibb.co/nbtdQ9C/logo-3x.png)

-Application developted on Rocketseat goStack bootcamp, curse about ReactJS, React-Native and Nodejs.
+Application developted on Rocketseat goStack bootcamp, course about ReactJS, React-Native and Nodejs.
-The application enable to control the appointments in a barbershop, a web front-end for the barber control the agenda, and a mobile app to users schedule appointments with the registereds barbers.
+The application enable to manage the appointments in a barbershop with a web front-end for the barbers control their agenda, and a mobile app to users schedule appointments with the registereds barbers.

 ### Features